 The goal of induction chemotherapy is to achieve a remission.
 This means that leukemia cells are no longer found in bone marrow samples, the normal marrow cells return, and the blood counts become normal.
 (A remission is not necessarily a cure.)

-More than 95% of children with ALL enter remission after 1 month of treatment.
-This first month of treatment is quite intensive and requires frequent visits to the doctor.
+More than 95% of children with ALL enter remission after 1 month of induction treatment.
+This first month is intense and requires frequent visits to the doctor.
 Your child may spend some or much of this time in the hospital, because serious infections or other complications can occur.
-It is very important to take all medicines prescribed.
-Sometimes complications can be serious enough to be life-threatening, but with advances in supportive care (nursing care, nutrition, antibiotics, red blood cell and platelet transfusions as needed, etc.) in recent years, these are much less common than in the past.
+It is very important to take all medicines as prescribed.
+Sometimes complications can be serious enough to be life-threatening, but in recent years, advances in supportive care (nursing care, nutrition, antibiotics, red blood cell and platelet transfusions as needed, etc.) have made these much less common than in the past.

 Along with intrathecal therapy, some high-risk patients (for example, those with T-cell ALL) and those with high numbers of leukemia cells detected in their CSF when the leukemia is diagnosed may be given radiation therapy to the brain.
 This was more common in the past, but recent studies have found that many children even with high-risk ALL may not need radiation therapy if they are given more intensive chemotherapy.
 Doctors try to avoid giving radiation to the brain if possible, especially in younger children, because no matter how low the dose is kept, it can cause problems with thinking and growth and development.

-A possible side effect of intrathecal chemotherapy is seizures during treatment, which happen in a small portion of children.
+A possible side effect of intrathecal chemotherapy is seizures during treatment, which happen in a small percentage of children.
 Children who develop seizures are treated with drugs to prevent them.

 The next, and usually more intense, consolidation phase of chemotherapy typically lasts about 1 to 2 months.
 This phase reduces the number of leukemia cells still in the body.
 Several chemo drugs are combined to help prevent the remaining leukemia cells from developing resistance.
 Intrathecal therapy (as described above) is continued at this time.

-Children with high-risk leukemia generally receive a more intense regimen of chemotherapy.
+Children with high-risk leukemia generally receive more intense chemotherapy.
 Extra drugs such as L-asparaginase, doxorubicin (Adriamycin), etoposide, cyclophosphamide, and cytarabine (ara-C) are often used, and dexamethasone is substituted for prednisone.
 There may be a second round of intense chemotherapy with the same drugs.

 If the leukemia remains in remission after induction and consolidation, maintenance therapy can begin.
-Most treatment plans use methotrexate and 6-mercaptopurine, given as pills, often along with vincristine, which is given intravenously, and a steroid (prednisone or dexamethasone).
+Most treatment plans use daily 6-mercaptopurine and weekly methotrexate, given as pills, often along with vincristine, which is given intravenously, and a steroid (prednisone or dexamethasone).
 These latter 2 drugs are given for brief periods every 4 to 8 weeks.
 Other drugs may be added depending on the type of ALL and the risk of recurrence.

 During the first few months of maintenance, most treatments include 1 or 2 repeat intensified treatments similar to the initial induction.
 These 4-week intensifications are called re-induction or delayed intensification.

-Some leukemia patients at higher risk may receive more intensive maintenance chemotherapy and intrathecal therapy.
+Some leukemia patients at higher risk may receive more intense maintenance chemotherapy and intrathecal therapy.